What Genetic diseases and/or conditions should my breed be screened for?

 What if my breed is not listed below?

-- If your breed is not yet part of the CHIC program, you may be able to find more information about issues of concern for that breed by doing a Google search for the parent breed club.
+If your breed is not listed, it should not be interpreted that no health screening tests are appropriate or available.
+The list reflects the breeds that are participating in the CHIC program.
+If your breed is not yet part of the CHIC program, you may be able to find more information about issues of concern for that breed by doing a Google search for the parent breed club.
 If it is an AKC breed, you can find a link to the parent breed club by finding your breed listing under the “breeds” tab on the AKC website.